Artchibald/2022_icon_rebrand_scripts/README.md

 # J

+- let tasks: any = {}; line 83, better solution than any?
+- Is there a way to edit the viewbox 256 settings in each svg?
-- Convert to CMYK breaking script, not working
+- Convert to CMYK breaking script, not working colors undefined